TheBlupper/ctf_writeups/sekaiCTF2023/README.md

     out[i] = (C[i][0] - (C[i][0] // 94) * 94) + 33
 ```

-Which is also equivlent to:
+Which is actually just an optimized way to write modulo:

 ```py
 for i in range(16):